For major outage information, visit StormandOutage.com.

 Storms can cause widespread power outages.
 To check the weather in your location, visit the National Weather Service Forecast Office.
-Should an outage occur, OPPD personnel will restore service as quickly as possible (please see Steps to Power Restoration), but there are a few things you should remember until the lights are back on:
+Should an outage occur, OPPD personnel will restore service as quickly and safely as possible (please see Steps to Power Restoration), but there are a few things you should remember until the lights are back on:

 - Turn off most lights and unplug appliances and electronic equipment.
 This will reduce electrical load when power is restored and help minimize the possibility of damage to electrical devices.